JabRef/layouts.jabref.org/README.md

 It formats the exported .rtf file into the format required by lots of Elsevier Journals.

 - File extension: `.rtf`
-- Main layout file: IJoGGC.layout
+- Main layout file: [IJoGGC.layout](International%20Journal%20of%20Greenhouse%20Gas%20(IJoGGC)/IJoGGC.layout)

 ### J_Biol_Chem